rwbl/domoticz-plugin-soil-moisture-monitor/README.md

 ping tf-wifi-ext-ip-address

 ## Domoticz Web UI's
-Open windows Domoticz Setup > Hardware, Domoticz Setup > Log, Domoticz Setup > Devices This is required to add the new hardware with its device and monitor if the plugin code is running without errors.
+Open windows GUI Setup > Hardware, GUI Setup > Log, GUI Setup > Devices This is required to add the new hardware with its device and monitor if the plugin code is running without errors.

 ## Create folder